- The Source Code Manager

 In this case, the Source Code Manager proposes to check in all the project elements (including the .WWP file).

-Caution: Modifying the project options:
+Caution: Modifying the options of the project:

-The modifications made by a guest will be lost when the project is updated from the SCM repository.
+The modifications made by a guest will be lost when the project is updated from the repository.

 With the automatic mode, the project file is checked out only if the action performed requires it (regardless of the user).
 Once the action was performed on the project, the project file is automatically checked back in.